-- 1 Switch on the power on the EM 120 Processing Unit. - It has an on/off switch on the front panel. - The load process takes a few minutes, and will not be terminated until approximately two minutes after you have powered up the Operator Station. - 2 Power up the Operator Station peripherals. - Your system includes a number of peripheral devices.
-Consult the applicable manufacturer's documentation. - 3 Power up the EM 120 Operator Station.
+- 1 Switch on the power on the EM 1002 Processing Unit. - It has an on/off switch on the front panel. - The load process takes a few minutes, and will not be terminated until approximately two minutes after you have powered up the Operator Station.
+When finished, the unit presents an audible "beep". - 2 Power up the Operator Station peripherals. - Your system includes a number of peripheral devices.
+Consult the applicable manufacturer's documentation. - 3 Power up the EM 1002 Operator Station.